-The Visit

-(Highlight Key Areas on this sheet, that you want to observe and ask about during the school visit)
+The Visit (Highlight Key Areas on this sheet, that you want to observe and ask about during the school visit )

-Class and school environment Your Notes Were the school corridors and classrooms calm - how were the children supported to move around school?
+Class and school environment Were the school corridors and classrooms calm - how were the children supported to move around school?
 What were the acoustics (sound quality) like?
 How noisy was the school/classes?
 Size of the classrooms- was there space on/between tables, space for small group activities or quieter area?
+Was the school/classroom space and equipment clearly organised?